-- Implement Wentworthville Early Childhood Development Initiative, collaborating with other organisations to minimise developmental vulnerability. - Undertake research into the health impacts of high density living on 0-5 years old, in partnership with NSW Health Western Sydney Local health District. - Develop a toolkit for engagement with 0-5 year olds to build the capacity of Council services to engage with children. - Continue to work with FACS in the implementation of the Targeted Early Intervention Program reforms so that vulnerable children have the best chance of leading a full and happy life within life- long, stable families and in communities which cherish them.
+- Implement Wentworthville Early Childhood Development Initiative, collaborating with other organisations to minimise developmental vulnerability. - Undertake research into the health impacts of high density living on 0-5 years old, in partnership with NSW Health Western Sydney Local health District. - Develop a toolkit for engagement with 0-5 year olds to build the capacity of Council services to engage with children. - Continue to work with FACS in the implementation of the Targeted Early Intervention Program reforms so that vulnerable children have the best chance of leading a full and happy life within lifelong, stable families and in communities which cherish them.

+Further actions

-Further actions for the next 3 to 5 years will be developed in consultation with the community.
+for the next 3 to 5 years

-If we invest in children's early years, we can make sure they thrive now and in the future.
-Phil Scott (Community Place Development Officer, CoP) and Margarita Videla (Community Migrant Resource Centre), are working together with other stakeholders to deliver the Wentworthville Early Childhood Development Initiative, to improve early years outcomes in one of our most vulnerable communities.
+will be developed in

+consultation with the

+community.

 Homes are about much more than shelter.
 Maurice Higgins (Property Services and Space Management, CoP), Mark Egan (Social Outcomes, CoP) and Lucy Burgmann (Community Housing Ltd) (L to R), work together to deliver high quality, affordable rental housing for members of our community in housing stress.
 Diverse and affordable housing means our community can be socially sustainable as it grows.